aubreymoore/coconut-palm-status-on-Guam/notes/FIA-survey-results.md

 After generating these figures, it became obvious that I needed to look at the raw data instead of the crunched data in the survey reports.
 Then I remembered that I had already done change analysis with FIA data several years ago.
 Code and data are in [this GitHub repository](https://github.com/aubreymoore/SQLite-database-for-Guam-Forest-Inventory) and results are shown in Figure 3, below.

+My analysis only 3 significant changes were detected:
+* *Cycas circinalis* significantly decreased
+* *Hibiscus tiliaceus* significantly increased
+* *Vitex parviflora* significantly increased

+## Notes

+The cycads observed on Guam were actually *Cycas micronesica*, not *C. circinalis*.

+It appears that the FIA sampling scheme, when applied to Guam, results in sample sizes too small to measure changes such as reduction in coconut palms which died from an island-wide coconut rhinoceros beetle infestation and *Neisosperma oppositifolia* (=*Ochrosia oppositifolia*)  which were killed by a fungus.

+In addition, a ten-year sampling frequency is too long to adequately monitor rapid changes occurring in Guam's forests.

 ![](../images/coconut_palm_population_guam.png)